Sportpark Schildman: History

 In 1969–1970, Schildman was expanded eastwards to also include tennis and hockey facilities.
 In the mid-1970s it was expanded southward to include more training fields.

 Ambachtse Mixed Hockey Club 1965 (AMHC '65) moved to Schildman in 1968 and merged in 1988 into a field hockey club from Zwijndrecht.
 Sandido marching and show band, founded in 1967 by the local orange association and since the mid 1970s at Schildman, shut down about 2018.
 Its former building, still used by the band, had already been sold to a church, De Nieuwe Hoop.

-In the 2020s, the soccer fields will be expanded and updated.
+The soccer fields are being be updated and expended in the 2020s.